Marcell Ozuna Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The Mets have the 19th-ranked team ERA among all league pitching staffs (4.40).
+- The Mets have the 19th-ranked team ERA across all league pitching staffs (4.41).

-- Mets pitchers combine to rank 18th in baseball in home runs surrendered (140 total, 1.2 per game).
+- Mets pitchers combine to allow 141 total home runs at a clip of 1.2 per game (to rank 18th in the league).

+- Reyes takes the mound for his first start of the season for the Mets.

 © 2023 Data Skrive.
 All rights reserved.